 Fourth, we need to make sure that when Lydia comes to the Lord and opens her house up for a church, that she is only allowed to ask her pagan husband at home questions about the faith, because she can’t speak in the gatherings of the believers (Acts 16:11-15).

-I’m not trying to be facetious but to make a point.
+I’m not trying to be facetious (Ok, maybe a little) but I want to make a point.
 If we don’t apply sound interpretation to this verse, we have more problems than we can manage.
 If we don’t look at this verse contextually, it does massive violence to the rest of Scriptures, even in 1 Corinthians!

 That’s why we are going to look at even this verse more closely.
 More to come.